rmanaem/dataset-analysis/README.md

 ### Classifiers

-For the binary classification of the articles into True and False classes, K-nearest neighbors (kNN) and random forest (RF) classifiers were chosen. kNN was implemented using Scikit-learn’s KNeighborsClassifier[].
+For the binary classification of the articles into True and False classes, K-nearest neighbors (kNN) and random forest (RF) classifiers were chosen. kNN was implemented using Scikit-learn’s KNeighborsClassifier [11].
 The number of nearest neighbor for each sample was determined by the square root of the input and incremented if the result was even.
-Random forest classifier was implemented using Scikit-learn’s RandomForestClassifier[].
+Random forest classifier was implemented using Scikit-learn’s RandomForestClassifier [12].
 Random forest parameters were tuned resulting in an ensemble of 45 trees with max depth of 20.

 ---